niemtec/obsidian-vault-backup/Habits of great software engineers.md

 - "If you can't explain it simply, you don't understand it well enough."
 - In software engineering especially, the pinnacle of understanding isn't just about mastering the hard things but about making those hard things easy for others.
 - It’s a mark of great engineers if they can explain something and be understood not just by their fellow programmers who work in the same field but also by average people.
+- Making hard things easy is about levelling the playing field.
+It's about recognising that knowledge shouldn't be a guarded treasure but a shared resource.
+	- By simplifying concepts by making them accessible, you empower others.
+	- You give them the tools to rise, to reach your level of understanding, and perhaps even surpass it.
 ## Playing the Long Game
+- Deadlines loom, stakeholders press and the allure of quick fixes can be overwhelmingly tempting.
+But the best developers, the ones who leave a lasting legacy, understand the art of playing the long game.
+	- They recognise that while today's solutions (or shortcuts) matter, the vision of tomorrow truly defines success.
+- It's easy to opt for a solution that addresses the problem at hand, but does it stand the test of time?
+Will it scale?
+Is it maintainable?
+Will you even want to touch it later?
+These are the questions that guide the forward-thinking developer.

+## Developing a Code Nose
+- Bad code comes with telltale signs like convoluted logic, lack of documentation, repetitive patterns etc. Once you know what to look for, it stands out.
+- It comes with experience, exposure, and conscious effort.
+It's about immersing oneself in various codebases, both good and bad, and analyzing them.
+It's about seeking feedback, being open to criticism, and continuously learning.

 ## Strong Opinions Loosely Held
+- You develop your own touch over the years.
+Your own conviction that something is better.
+	- What works for one project or team might not work for another.
+	- Solutions that are hailed as revolutionary by some might be deemed redundant by others.